aerium-network/aerium/www/grpc/gen/docs/grpc.md

     <td class="fw-bold">is_valid</td>
     <td> bool</td>
     <td>
-    Boolean indicating whether the signature is valid for the given message and public key.
+    Indicates whether the signature is valid for the given message and public key.
     </td>
   </tr>
      </tbody>